TideGear/BoktaiSensor/README.md

 **Important:** Only wake the device once you are in-game.
 The controller inputs it sends (button presses, stick deflections) may cause unwanted behavior in menus or other apps.
 When possible, put the device to sleep (hold 3s) when you are not actively playing a Boktai game.

 **Important:** Placing the sensor behind standard glass or plastic blocks UV light.
 Use the `UV_ENCLOSURE_*` settings in `config.h` to compensate for your enclosure window.
 Strongly UV-blocking materials can still reduce usable range.
-The default values will be (not yet) set to adjust for the transmission loss of these boxes: https://a.co/d/092sVvLT
+The default values will be (but not yet) set to adjust for the transmission loss of these boxes: https://a.co/d/092sVvLT

 ----------------------------------------------------------------------